Main

 • INDUSTRY, INNOVATION AND INFRASTRUCTURE

 Machinery & Infrastructure Infrastructure Projects Centralized renewable energy/distributed power generation We will contribute to improve living standards in developing and emerging countries through our efforts in the distributed power generation business.
 Provide sustainable and clean power generation centered on solar power in India and sub-Saharan Africa's non-electrified areas.
 Particularly in India, aim to supply electricity to 1.2 million people through OMC Power, and to expand to Africa and other countries.
-Build a sustainable mini-grid business business model centered on India and OMC Power.
+Build a sustainable mini-grid business model centered on India and OMC Power.
 OMC Power is a leader in the distributed mini-grid business in India.
 In rural areas of India, where power supply is unstable, OMC Power combines solar power generation and storage batteries to provide stable, environmentally friendly, locally produced and consumed power to cell phone base stations, stores, and local communities.

 • NO POVERTY